tindandelion/carnd-behavioral-cloning-p3/README.md

 layers, and 3 fully-connected ones.
 The model doesn't use max pooling, but employs 2-strides for the first 3 convolutional layers.
 For fully-connected layers, the model uses ReLU to introduce nonlinearity.
-There are also 2 pre-processing layers (cropping and normalizing), desribed below in this document.
+There are also 2 pre-processing layers (cropping and normalizing), described below in this document.

 ![Model architecture][model]